 When you tell the truth, you don’t have to remember what you said.

 People take this mentality of pretending and exaggerating with them into their careers, after all, everyone else does it.
 No one ever pretends more than what they write on their resume to secure a job.
 They exaggerate their education, job experience, and most of the time they exaggerate how much they are making at their current job.

-People who exaggerate, or let’s call them what they are, cheaters, use these techniques to get into some of the most prestigious universities in the country.
+People who exaggerate, or let’s call them what they are, cheaters and liars, use these techniques to get into some of the most prestigious universities in the country.
 Or as in the news lately, their parents bribe the school, the coaches, and the professors to get their child into these ivy-league schools.

 What happens to someone who fakes their way through a college will one day be changing jobs and a diligent employer, performing their due diligence, discovers they don’t have that degree because they never completed the semester.